ARMmbed/mbed-os/features/mbedtls/README.md

 For example, if you wanted to enable the options, `MBEDTLS_PEM_WRITE_C` and `MBEDTLS_CMAC_C`, and provide your own additional configuration file for Mbed TLS named `my_config.h`, you could define these in a top level `mbed_app.json` configuration file in the root directory of your project.

-The Mbed TLS configuration file would be specified in the `.json` file as follows.
+The Mbed TLS configuration file would be specified in the `.json` file as:

 ```
 {